 What is Li-Fi?

-Li-Fi is where light becomes data.
-As each year goes by, the world consumes 60% more wireless data.
-Almost all of this is consumed indoors using wireless internet connections that utilize radio frequencies (70% of wireless data consumption happens indoors, of which 80% consumption is streaming).
+As each year goes by, the world consumes more and more data, approximately 60% more wireless data.
+Almost all of this is consumed indoors (70% of wireless data consumption happens indoors, of which 80% consumption is streaming).
+Reference – Statista

-The space for radio frequencies is becoming oversaturated, resulting in what is known as the Spectrum Crunch.
+The space for conventional radio frequencies is becoming oversaturated, resulting in what is known as the Spectrum Crunch – the possible lack of enough wireless frequency spectrum needed to assist the thriving number of consumer devices.
 Eventually, radiofrequency technology like Wi-Fi will no longer keep up with demand.

 However, Li-Fi does not use radio frequencies as it uses the light spectrum, which can open up one thousand times more spectrum than radio.
 Li-Fi would be an integral part of the future of wireless networks such as 5G.
 Li-Fi a world with unprecedented data and bandwidth.